khmarbaise/octopress/source/_posts/2015/04/2015-04-22-apache-maven-release-plugin-2-dot-5-dot-2-released.md

 The Apache Maven team is pleased to announce the release of the [Apache Maven Release Plugin, version 2.5.2](http://maven.apache.org/plugins/maven-release-plugin/).

-The Invoker Plugin is used to run a set of Maven projects.
-The plugin can determine whether each project execution is successful, and optionally can verify the output generated from a given project execution.

-This plugin is in particular handy to perform integration tests for other Maven plugins.
-The Invoker Plugin can be employed to run a set of test projects that have been designed to assert certain features of the plugin under test.
+This plugin is used to release a project with Maven, saving a lot of repetitive, manual work.
+Releasing a project is made in two steps: prepare and perform.

 You should specify the version in your project's plugin configuration: